wildjames/Dactyl_bluetooth_ESP32/DactylCode/README.md

 ```

-## GATT Relay
+## GATT Relay and the LinkManager

-The GATT relay is the method by which the two halves communicate wirelessly.
-The primary half hosts a custom GATT service alongside the BLE HID keyboard service that talks to the PC.
-The secondary half connects as a client to this relay service and writes its key events into it.
-From there, the primary forwards them to the host as if they were its own keypresses.
-The flow of data is bi-directional - the secondary writes key events and battery levels up to the primary, and the primary pushes activity notifications back down to the secondary (so it knows not to fall asleep while the other half is in use).
+The `LinkManager` is the orchestration layer that decides how each half talks to the host computer.
+It owns the connection lifecycle: initialising BLE or USB, detecting hot-plug events, reconnecting when things drop, and routing key events to the right place.

+Actual wireless communication code is handled in the `GattRelay.h` module, not the link manager.

+### LinkManager lifecycle

+On startup, `LinkManager::begin()` sets up the connection.
+For the primary, this means calling `HidDispatcher::begin()` (which initialises NimBLE and the HID service) and then bolting the GATT relay service onto the same server.
+The secondary attempts to connect to the primary as a BLE central - if the primary isn't awake yet, the connection attempt fails quickly and tries again on the next tick.

+Each loop iteration calls `LinkManager::tick()`, which does two things: run the role-specific tick (`primary_tick` or `secondary_tick`) and then update the LED mode based on connection state.
+The tick functions handle USB hot-plug detection and, for the primary, keep GATT advertising alive so the secondary can connect or reconnect.

+### USB detection

+The `check_if_usb_connected()` function is probably the most convoluted bit of the LinkManager, because it has to handle several combinations of USB and BLE state across both halves.
+It uses `tud_ready()` from TinyUSB rather than `tud_connected()` - on boards without VBUS sensing, `tud_connected()` stays true after physical unplug because there's no way to detect the cable is gone. `tud_ready()` goes false once SOF packets stop, which is a more reliable indicator that the host is actually there.

+When USB is detected, the behaviour depends on the role:

+#### Primary plugged into USB

+Switches HID output to USB, but keeps the GATT relay alive.
+The secondary can still send keystrokes over BLE, and the primary forwards them out over USB instead of BLE HID.
+When USB is unplugged, it resumes BLE HID output - the GATT server was never stopped, so nothing needs restarting.

+#### Secondary plugged into USB
+Disconnects from the primary entirely and becomes its own standalone USB HID device.
+No relay needed - it talks to the host directly.
+When unplugged, it reconnects to the primary via GATT.

+### Action dispatch

+The main loop calls `dispatch_remote_action()` on the secondary when it needs to send a key event to the primary.
+This just wraps the GATT write functions (`gatt_send_key_press()`, `gatt_send_key_release()`, `gatt_send_tap_key()`) and routes based on the action type.
+On the primary side, incoming GATT writes trigger the `onWrite` callback in `GattRelay`, which dispatches directly to `HidDispatcher`.

+The primary also calls `notify_activity()` after processing local keypresses, which sends an activity ping to the secondary over the `ACTIVITY_NOTIFY_CHAR` characteristic.
+This is how the secondary knows not to fall asleep while the primary half is in use.

-### The service
+### The GATT service

 The relay lives on a single GATT service (`RELAY_SERVICE_UUID`) with two characteristics: